 This section of the policy is for use when either a complaint does not fall under other complaint procedures or a third party (non-employee) raises a complaint or concern about the Charter School generally, or a Charter School employee.

-If complaints cannot be resolved informally, complainants may file a written complaint with the office of the Principal, Chief Executive Officer/Superintendent (only if the complaint concerns the Principal), or Board President (only if the complaint concerns the Chief Executive Officer/Superintendent) as soon as possible after the events that give rise to the complainant’s concerns.
+If complaints cannot be resolved informally, complainants may file a written complaint with the office of the Principal, Chief Executive Officer/Superintendent Chief Executive Officer/Superintendent (only if the complaint concerns the Principal), or Board President (only if the complaint concerns the Chief Executive Officer/SuperintendentChief Executive Officer/Superintendent) as soon as possible after the events that give rise to the complainant’s concerns.
 The written complaint should set forth in detail the factual basis for the complaint.

 In processing the complaint, Principal (or designee) shall abide by the following process: